A selection principle for 2D steady Euler flows via the vanishing viscosity limit

-While Hamel and Nadirashvili \cite{HN_CPAM_2017,HN_ARMA_2019,HN_JEMS_2023} demonstrated the rigidity of 2D steady Euler flows in the absence of stagnation points, the analysis becomes significantly more challenging when general stagnation points are present, as streamline behavior near them can be highly complex.
+While Hamel and Nadirashvili \cite{HN_CPAM_2017,HN_ARMA_2019,HN_JEMS_2023} demonstrated the rigidity of 2D steady Euler flows either in the absence of stagnation points or when the stagnation set has a simple structure, the analysis becomes significantly more challenging when general stagnation points are present, as streamline behavior near them can be highly complex.
 Our approach is based on a key observation that the set of these chaotic streamlines is "small".

 To be precise, let us introduce the stream function $u$ of $\bv$, so that $\bv=\nabla^\perp u$.
 By the slip boundary condition \eqref{slip boundary condition}, $u$ is constant on every component of the physical boundary.
-Denote by $\msC(u)$ and $\msR(u)$ the set of critical values and the set of regular values of $u$, respectively.
-Then we decompose the domain into the disjoint union
+Denote by $\msC(u)$ and $\msR(u)$ the sets of critical values and regular values of $u$, respectively, i.e.,